claudioMiraka/Encounters-end-to-end/README.md

 NOTE: you need to configure you Firebase project adn Firebase Cloud Functions in order to use the app correctly

+The app supports different laguages.
+To add a new language look at the Language folder, add your dart file with the new laguage and add it to the Language.dart file.
+Then, change the laguage code in the GlobalVariables.dart

 ## Screenshots

 <p>